Sumire-Labs/Pulsar/README.md

 # Pulsar

-A high-performance lighting engine mod for Minecraft 1.12.2, built on [Starlight](https://github.com/PaperMC/Starlight)'s BFS propagation algorithm.
+An experimental lighting engine mod for 1.12.2, built on [Starlight](https://github.com/PaperMC/Starlight)'s BFS propagation algorithm.

 > [!WARNING]
 > This mod is a personal hobby project and is currently in the early stages of development.
 > As no precise benchmarks or tests have been carried out, we cannot guarantee its effectiveness.
 > It may also corrupt your world, so we do not recommend using it unless you fully understand what it does.
 We accept no responsibility for any damage caused by its use.
+> If you don't understand the point of using this mod, we recommend using [Alfheim](https://www.curseforge.com/minecraft/mc-mods/alfheim-lighting-engine) instead.

 ## Overview

-Pulsar replaces Minecraft’s default lighting engine with a modern BFS-based implementation derived from [Starlight](https://github.com/PaperMC/Starlight).
+Pulsar replaces Minecraft's lighting engine with a modern BFS-based implementation derived from [Starlight](https://github.com/PaperMC/Starlight).
 It is intended for use with [CleanroomLoader](https://github.com/CleanroomMC/CleanroomLoader).

 Bringing the power of Starlight to 1.12.2.